udecode/plate/README.md

 > boolean check if code conforms to linting eslint rules

+#### `yarn test`

+> Test with Jest

 #### `yarn release`

-> Lint, build and push a release to git and npm will ask for version in interactive mode - using lerna.
+> Lint, test, build and push a release to git and npm will ask for version in interactive mode - using lerna.

 ## 📝 Notice